ENCCS/julia-for-hpc/content/exercises.rst

    Look again at the double for loop in the ``evolve!`` function and think about how you could use SharedArrays.

-   The best approach might be to start by refactoring the package a bit and change the ``evolve!`` function to accept arrays instead of ``Field`` structs, like this:
+   The best approach might be to start by refactoring the code a bit and change the ``evolve!`` function to accept arrays instead of ``Field`` structs, like this:

    .. code-block:: julia

-      function evolve!(currdata::AbstractArray, prevdata::AbstractArray, dx, dy, a, dt) nx, ny = size(currdata) .- 2
+      function evolve2!(currdata::AbstractArray, prevdata::AbstractArray, dx, dy, a, dt) nx, ny = size(currdata) .- 2
           for j = 2:ny+1
               for i = 2:nx+1